Business continuity and crisis management

-The BIA will help you understand how your business would cope during downtime.
-It will also help you calculate recovery time objectives for your services and understand the resources you need to keep those functions running.
-This information will form the basis of your disaster recovery and will help you create your business continuity plan.
+The BIA will help you to understand how your business would cope during downtime.
+It will also help you to calculate recovery time objectives for your services and understand the resources you need to keep those functions running.
+This information will form the basis of your disaster recovery and will help you to create your business continuity plan.

 Difference between business impact analysis and risk assessment